 The impetus for founding this organisation came from Marcus Vergette.

 Marcus Vergette, sculptor, creator of Time and Tide Bell.
 Marcus is the originator of the whole national Time and Tide Bell project, a series of public sculptures.
 His Bell that we are installing in Lincolnshire forms the starting point, conceptual basis and inspiration for the project.
 Marcus Vergette, born 1961,USA, is an interdisciplinary artist who is producing critically acclaimed work across the UK and Europe.
 He uses the latest computer developments in Finite Element Analysis (which can determine the vibrations within a material) to design new bell forms with specific harmonic relationships.
 He has exhibited in the Venice Guggenheim, and in many public and private collections.
 He has made public sculpture in Hungary, Armenia, Czech Republic, U.S.A., and the U.K..
-Vergette's latest work is a bell for the U.N. buffer zone in Cyprus
+A recent work of Vergette's is a bell for the U.N. buffer zone in Cyprus.

 National coordination of the several Time and Tide Bell communities is headed by Peter Gingold.

 Peter Gingold is an experienced cultural entrepreneur, formerly Chief Executive of the Royal Liverpool Philharmonic Society, leader of the artistic strand of Liverpool's successful bid for Capital of Culture in 2008, and Founder and Director of the charity Tipping Point among a broad range of other projects.
 He has joined the project as producer and national co-ordinator, to pull the range of activities of the several Time and Tide Bell communities around Britain's coast together.
 While the various Time and Tide Bell communities are separate and independent entities they collaborate to their mutual benefit, giving a national impact to the individual projects.
 Gingold will establish a national charity, with trustees and patronage appropriate to the nature of the project